Implementation of integral surface tension formulations in a volume of fluid framework and their applications to Marangoni flows: Test cases

 where $u(t)$ is the average drop velocity at time $t$ and $\Delta t$ is the time step.
-For all three currently developed methods, we obtain a second-order convergence of the error with respect to the analytical predictions for this problem, as shown in figure \ref{fig:ygb}$c$.
-For the CSF method of Farsoiya et al. \cite{farsoiya2024coupled}, the solution appears to be converging to a slightly wrong value, that is $1.01 u_{YGB}$.
+For all three currently developed methods, we obtain a second-order convergence of the error with respect to the analytical predictions for this problem, as shown in figure \ref{fig:ygb}$c$. { We believe that it is the first demonstration of second-order convergence for the important case of translation of a droplet due to Marangoni stresses.} the CSF method of Farsoiya et al. \cite{farsoiya2024coupled}, the solution appears to be converging to a slightly wrong value, that is $1.01 u_{YGB}$.
 In Figure \ref{fig:vfields}, we show the velocity field near the interface in the case of the CLSVOF method.
 The velocity fields obtained from all the methods are essentially the same, with only minor differences appearing because of small oscillations that are hardly noticeable.

 To quantify the relative computational speed of each method, we also calculate the physical elapsed time during the simulation per total number of grid points and per total number of iterations during a simulation (see Table \ref{tab:time}).
 As expected, the elapsed time for the CLSVOF method is more than that consumed by the HF method, since more numerical operations are required to calculate the surface tension forces (for example, redistancing) in the former as compared to the latter.
 Additionally, the computational cost of the HF2D method is intermediate and the elapsed time lies between those of the CLSVOF and the HF methods.
-The CSF method of Farsoiya \textit{et al.} is the fastest and takes the least computational time.
-A detailed discussion on the computational time elapsed in different parts of the solvers is shown in the appendix A.
+The CSF method of Farsoiya \textit{et al.} is less computationally expensive compared to all other methods. { However, the total simulation time is larger for the CSF method due to the velocity fluctuations.} A detailed discussion on the computational time elapsed in different parts of the solvers is shown in the appendix A.

 \emph{Effect of viscosity and thermal diffusivity ratios} \\ Next, we consider the effect of varying both the viscosity ratio and the thermal diffusivity ratios between the drop and the bulk.
 As predicted by equation \eqref{eq:ygb}, the translation velocity decreases significantly when either the viscosity or thermal diffusivity ratio increases.
 The decay in velocity is predicted well with the CLSVOF and HF2D methods, while for the HF method there is a substantial deviation from the theoretical predictions at large viscosity and thermal diffusivity ratios due to numerical oscillations.
 It is important to observe that when the ratio of viscosity or thermal diffusivity is large, the drop's migration velocity decreases and may become comparable to the numerical oscillations encountered in the HF method.
 The careful diagnosis of the flow field at early times for such cases (for example, figure \ref{fig:vfieldmu}) signals that these oscillations originate from cells where either the vertical or horizontal height function is unavailable.